How to Achieve Zero-Gravity Sleep Like Astronauts: Try an Adjustable Bed

 On the list of things we can’t live without, sleep earns one of the top spots, perhaps just behind oxygen.
 It’s essential, of course, but good sleep is essential for feeling our best.
 Sleep is a main component in how energized (or lethargic) we feel.
 It plays a role in our decision-making, our mood and our overall cognitive abilities.
 Regardless of whether you’re an engineer, a landscaper, a CEO or a student, sleep is part of a larger equation of how well we can perform our daily tasks.

 We all experience sleep challenges, but for a select few, sleep becomes basically otherworldly.
 Astronauts set off into outer space on missions to explore the vast cosmos.
 Just like us on terra firma, astronauts strive to get great sleep each night to perform their missions to the best of their abilities.
 But sleeping in space comes with a unique twist: They sleep in a zero-gravity environment.
 Sleeping in weightlessness proves to have its challenges, but one place where it’s helpful is in taking pressure off the joints and muscles.
-But for those of us who sleep in normal beds and feel the effects of gravity, there are ways to experience a bit of zero-g.
+But for those of us who sleep in normal beds and feel the effects of gravity, there are ways to experience a bit of zero-gravity.
 To discover why sleeping without gravity is so comfortable and how we can achieve that without a spaceship, we checked in with a few Mattress Firm Sleep Experts®.

 An Astronaut’s Guide to Sleep

 On Earth, we deal with the force of gravity every second, and it’s the reason we need a comfortable, supportive mattress in the first place.
 A mattress and a pillow provide cushion and ergonomic support to counter gravity pulling us down, says Mattress Firm Sleep Expert® Raul Davila.